classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 To exit the Jupyter Lab program, type `^C` or close the terminal window.

+Whenever you want to run Jupyter, just go to the path again …

 ### Command Line

 Follow the instructions above for Jupyter installation.
 When you are in the virtual environment, you have available to you the command `pseudo` and can be used like this: